Windows Live Mail Not Working With Gmail: Fix

 If you have enabled Two-Factor Authentication in your Google account, then the regular Gmail password won’t work in most email clients.

 In that case, generate a so-called App password.
 This usually requires you to go to the sign-in page and enter your username and password like you normally do.

 Then you’ll be asked to enter an extra access code.
 It could be a six-digit code or a prompt sent to you by Google via text or by email.
 That’s what you need to use in place of your real password in the field where you normally enter it in Window Live Mail Setup.

 If this did not work, you can always turn to having your antivirus and/or firewall software temporarily disabled.
 After making the change, delete the account from Windows Live Mail.
 Restart Windows, then create the account once again.

 Some users also confirmed solving this by making sure that IMAP is enabled in Gmail account settings, while others claim the problem has rectified itself without doing anything in that regard.
 What about you?

-Tell us if and how you managed the problem in the comments section below and we’ll be sure to continue the talk.
+Tell us if and how you managed the problem of Windows Live Mail not working with Gmail in the comments section below and we’ll be sure to continue the talk.

 Still having issues?
 Fix them with this tool: